 Previous knowledge of classical mechanics and thermodynamics is assumed in the lectures.
 The students are also expected to comfortably master basic algebraic tools at the level of the courses Matemaattiset apuneuvot and Fysiikan matemaattiset menetelmät I.

-The course is lectured in Finnish, but the homework problems are given in English.
-The lecture notes and course book are both in Finnish, but handwritten notes in English (from a previous year) as well as a list of international textbooks will be provided below.
+The course is bilingual: lectures are given in Finnish, but the homework problems are provided in English.
+The lecture notes and course book are both in Finnish, but handwritten notes in English (from a previous year) as well as a list of international textbooks are provided below.
+It will be possible to take the final exam in either language.

 Lecturer: Aleksi Vuorinen, A322, firstname.lastname@example.org.